crumbhole/argocd-lovely-plugin/README.md

 ## Environment variables

 argocd-lovely-plugin is configured through environment variables and parameters.
-These can be set in both the sidecar (or for configmaps, the argocd-repo-server) and in the application itself.
+These can be set in both the sidecar and in the application itself.

 If you are passing the configuration in as application environment variables in Argo CD 2.4 or higher you must not put the `ARGOCD_ENV_` prefix on them, as Argo CD does that for you.